h2oai/mli-resources/README.md

   From a terminal:

-  7. Clone the mli-resources repository with examples.
+  7. Clone the mli-resources repository with examples.</br>
   `$ git clone https://github.com/h2oai/mli-resources.git`

   8. `$ cd mli-resources`

   9. Copy the sample data into the mli-resources repo directory.
-Refer to [GetData.md](data/GetData.md) to obtain datasets needed for notebooks.
+Refer to [GetData.md](data/GetData.md) to obtain datasets needed for notebooks.</br>
   `$ cp path/to/train.csv ./data`

-  9. Start the Jupyter notebook server.
+  9. Start the Jupyter notebook server.</br>
   `$ jupyter notebook`

 #### References